tale-toul/ACMPolicies/README.md

 To define the resources assigned to the collector pods look at [https://access.redhat.com/solutions/6999814](https://access.redhat.com/solutions/6999814)

+### Etcd Encryption

+Encrypts etcd using aes-gsm.
+Check ["Encrypting etcd data"](https://docs.openshift.com/container-platform/4.14/security/encrypting-etcd.html) for more information.

+### Etcd Backup

+Deploys a cron job to backup the etcd database.

+By default the backup job is executed every hour: __schedule: "5 * * * *"__.
+If the schedule is changed, adapt the __find__ command in the script to delete the old files.
+In the default configuration only the last two backups are kept, any file older than 2 hours is deleted: __find /home/core/assets/backup -type f -mmin +"120" -delete'__

+The configuration policy that checks for the successful execution of the backup jobs (etcd-encryption-job-check), looks for any failed job, if one exists the whole policy is non compliant, to make the policy compliant again, the failed job must be manually deleted.

 ### Enabling or Disabling all the policies

 To patch all the policies in a namespace run the following commands.